Convention of Constantinople (1881): San Stefano and the Congress of Berlin

 Once the Congress of Berlin began, Britain pursued two main aims: the reduction of Bulgaria (and consequently of Russian influence in the Balkans) and the cession of Cyprus.
 British diplomacy aimed to use the Greek claims as a means to achieve the former, and so already in the first session of the congress, Lord Salisbury proposed the invitation of a Greek representative for matters concerning the "Greek provinces of Turkey"—Crete, Thessaly, Epirus, Macedonia, and Thrace.
 Facing stiff Russian opposition, in the end a French proposal was adopted in which Greece would be invited to attend only sessions concerning its adjacent territories—Epirus and Thessaly—as well as Crete.
-The Greek representative, Theodoros Diligiannis, was instructed to claim Epirus and Thessaly, as well as Crete.
+The Greek representative, Theodoros Deligiannis, was instructed to claim Epirus and Thessaly, as well as Crete.
 He was to support those Powers that opposed Bulgarian expansion into Macedonia and Thrace, and if possible secure some sort of autonomy for "remote Greek provinces" under Great Power auspices.
 The matter of the islands of the eastern Aegean, including the autonomous Principality of Samos, was not to be raised at all.
-Diligiannis and the Greek ambassador to Berlin, Alexandros Rizos Rangavis, presented the Greek arguments on 29 June.
+Deligiannis and the Greek ambassador to Berlin, Alexandros Rizos Rangavis, presented the Greek arguments on 29 June.
 Although Germany and Russia were favourable to a cession of Thessaly and Crete, the Greek claims became a matter for behind-the-scenes trading between the Powers; the British especially used the matter to press Sultan Abdul Hamid II to sign over the cession of Cyprus to Britain, threatening to otherwise throw their support behind the Greek claims.
 After the Sultan complied, the British delegation turned hostile towards Greek claims.
 It was only the support of the French foreign minister, William Waddington, that kept the matter alive.
 Finally, in the Thirteenth Protocol of 5 July 1878, the Powers called on the Porte to agree with Greece a new demarcation of their frontier in Thessaly and Epirus.
 The Powers proposed the Kalamas–Pineios line, but left the matter deliberately vague and to the discretion of the two governments; only if the latter were not to come to an agreement, the Powers offered to mediate between them.